Tuition Incentive Plan or TIP

 If I'm TIP eligible, when do I have to sign up by?

 Students and their parent(s)/guardian(s) may receive a letter well before students are ready to graduate; eligibility can be checked by contacting the Office of Student Scholarships and Grants above to determine eligibility.
 Students then must complete the acceptance form before they graduate or complete their GED, typically completed on MI Student Aid Portal.
-For a more detailed explanation, follow this link.

 I'm planning to pursue a bachelor's degree, will TIP work for me?